theship/jubu_site/docs/blog/posts/creating-developer-content.md

 OK, let’s presume the startup will succeed—because otherwise, what’s the point?
 You may have heard developers say something along the lines of, “I’m going to write this code for the future me, who will be coming back in two years to fix a bug.”
 Whatever knowledge we produce today, presume someone will be returning to it in a couple of years.
 If every individual knowledge producer had that mindset, a lot of foundational structure would become institutional knowledge.
 And that’s basically the culture you want to nurture from the first day of your startup.
 All individuals in your organization should know you’re going to succeed—and continued success means preserving knowledge.

-Operationally, you’ll want to set up some knowledge-preservation practices, even before you even hire someone to pull together all of the expertise and institutional knowledge.
+Operationally, you’ll want to set up some knowledge-preservation practices, even before you hire someone to pull together all of the expertise and institutional knowledge.
 Here are a few examples of best practices:

 ### Transparency, by default